observablehq/framework/docs/javascript/inputs.md

 Inputs are user-interface elements that accept data from a user.
 In a data app, inputs might prompt a viewer to:

-- Select a URL from a dropdown list so they can explore site traffic for a specific page
+- Select a URL from a dropdown list to view site traffic for a specific page
 - Interactively subset a table of users by typing in a domain name
-- Choose a date range to explore software downloads over a time period of interest
+- Choose a date range to explore software downloads over a period of interest

 Inputs can be displayed using [displays](./display.md), which insert a passed DOM element directly into the page where a user can see and interact with it.
+The [`view()`](#viewelement) function is special type of display (often used with inputs) that additionally makes the input value available for use elsewhere.

 For example, the radio input below prompts a user to select one from a series of values:

 ```js echo
 const team = view(Inputs.radio(["Metropolis Meteors", "Rockford Peaches", "Bears"], {label: "Favorite team:", value: "Metropolis Meteors"}));
 ```

-The input value (e.g. the outcome of a user action or entry, like making a selection in the radio input above) is represented as an async [generator](./gen) which, when declared as a [top-level reactive variable](./reactivity.md#top-level-variables), can be accessed anywhere in the page to display dynamic content.
+The input value — the outcome of a user action or entry, like making a selection in the radio input above or typing a query in a search input — is represented as an async [generator](./gen) which, when declared as a [top-level reactive variable](./reactivity.md#top-level-variables), can be accessed anywhere in the page to display dynamic content.
 For example, below we reference `team` in an inline expression to update a statement.
 Select different teams in the radio input above to update the text.

 ```md
 My favorite baseball team is the ${team}!